-A retrospective study looks back in time and assesses events that have already occurred.
+A retrospective study an experimental design that looks back in time and assesses events that have already occurred.
 The researchers already know the outcome for each subject when the project starts.
 Instead of recording data going forward as events happen, these studies use participant recollection and data that were previously recorded for reasons not relating to the project.
 These studies typically don’t follow patients into the future.

 Researchers using a retrospective design must work with data that others measured for non-study reasons.
 Those data were not selected and assessed with the project’s requirements in mind.
 Additionally, some studies might ask the subjects to remember information and use other subjective assessments, introducing various biases.

 The statistical analysis for a retrospective study is frequently the same as for prospective designs (looking forward).
 The main difference is that the project occurs after the outcomes are known rather than how researchers analyze the data.

 Statisticians consider retrospective designs to be inferior to prospective methods because they tend to introduce more bias and confounding.
 Retrospective studies are observational studies by necessity because they assess past events and it is impossible to perform a randomized, controlled experiment with them.
 However, they can be quicker and cheaper to complete, making them a good choice for preliminary research.
 Findings from a retrospective study can help inform a prospective experimental design.
 Learn more about Experimental Designs.